-Gunpowder is a simply designed little restaurant (like a nice version of the one down the road) right off Commercial Street (not far from Brick Lane) serving inventive takes on Indian food (kind of like Dishoom) that are uniformly delicious and even better than some of the posh spots around town.
+Gunpowder is a simply designed little restaurant right off Commercial Street serving inventive takes on Indian food that are uniformly delicious and even better than some of the poshest spots around town.
 And while Gunpowder may share some dishes in common with both Indian restaurants around town and traditional Indian homes, they repackage them into something entirely new.

 You get the idea.
-A meal at Gunpowder is not a meal at your Indian nan’s house, and it’s not a neigbhorhood curry.
-It’s a place that you come to with friends, passing plates from one side of the table to the other while you look at each other with surprise and delight and also a little bit of fear because you just ate far more than you intended to and have to get up far too early to be having this much fun.
+Gunpowder is a place that you come to with friends, passing plates from one side of the table to the other while you look at each other with surprise and delight and also a little bit of fear because you just ate far more than you intended to and have to get up far too early to be having this much fun.

 A light, lentil-filled crisp, served with a traditional tamarind-based rasam soup in a shot glass.
 This one’s a perfect example of Gunpowder taking homestyle Indian dishes and remixing them in a way that’s inventive and delicious.

 A perfect bowl of fried okra bits you absolutely won’t be able to stop eating.
 Someone please make a bag of crisps out of these.

 A delicious, crunchy, fun ball of deliciousness.
 This might be our favorite thing at Gunpowder.

 Standard lamb chop.
 Outstanding execution.